anantadhia/CVAnan/src/pages/blog/post1.md

 heroImage: "/post_img.png"
 ---

-You can find some of my ideas of work automation here https://nyokod.lapage.website
+You can find some of my ideas of work automation here https://an2ta.medium.com or https://lapage.website